jerry81/codeingame/G04-code-royale/wood3/strategy.md

   - modify train output to limit to only what we can build
 3.  build from site closest to queen - done
 4.  incorporate knights
-  - alternate knights/archers for barracks building
+  - alternate knights/archers for barracks building  - done
+5.  training logic
+  - if there are enemy knights, then build archers
+  - else build knights